JRegimbal/hat-box/_docs/information.md

     * Dataflow - a dataflow programming model is used to control haptic output.
     * Demonstration - physical actions or other input data are mapped to features or output effects.
 This mapping is able to be simply understood by the person using the tool.
 E.g., tapping a screen or button to indicate a pattern of vibration.
     * Generic Menu - the typical elements in a GUI, such as a dropdown menu, slider, or button.
 Since these are the default choice in graphical software, and may not even be possible to fully remove in certain environments, this is only mentioned when no other labelled metaphor was found.
+* <span id="storage">**Storage**</span>: Storage formats that can be imported to or exported by the tool.
+In cases where effects are saved in a way where they are not provided to the user as a file (e.g., in a server), the label "Internal" is applied.
+If import/export functions are described, but no information on the format is provided, the label "Unknown" is applied.
+* <span id="connectivity">**Connectivity**</span>: Ways in which the tool can be extended to support connections to new data, software, and devices at *runtime*.
+This may take a variety of forms, such as an API that can be called by other software and templates to extend support to new devices.